tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ### Install the Build Tools

 Before proceeding, make sure you have the necessary build tools installed.
 On most systems, this will include a C or C++ compiler (such as `gcc` or `clang`) and `make`.

+Alternatively, simply run `make`, and the operating system will prompt you to install any necessary tools.
+You can then follow the instructions provided.

 #### macOS